raspberrypilearning/flatgame/en/step_1.md

 ## What you will make

 Flatgames are a cross between a game and a zine.
-A tiny character moves around larger than life artwork, under cut-outs of drawings and over collages of photos.
-They are messy so that you can focus on getting creative!
+To play you move a tiny character around larger-than-life artwork, under cut-outs of drawings and over collages of photos.

 Test out a flatgame here:
 <div class="scratch-preview">